 - Stand Up America’s campaign to protect democracy and advocate for vote-by-mail includes this Letter to the Editor action.
 More than 3,300 people have sent in their letters to publications across the country, and we anticipate this number will continue to rise as we inch closer to November’s U.S. election.

 - The New Hampshire Democratic Party has made it extra easy for their supporters to send in their letters by offering six super helpful letter-writing tips on the action page.
 We love how clean and user-friendly it looks!
 (We also love that the New Hampshire Dems are strategically targeting Republican and far-right publications! 😎)

 - Canada Spousal Sponsorship Applicants Affected by COVID-19 is a grassroots organization – it’s literally a Facebook group! – that is raising awareness about the complete halt on spousal sponsorships in Canada.

 Their Letter to the Editor action empowers people to share their heartbreaking personal stories to publications across the country – and it’s working big time.
-Not only does this action have a 70% conversion rate, but people’s submitted stories have appeared in national, regional, and local publications across the country.
+Not only does this action have a 70% conversion rate, but people’s submitted stories have appeared in more than 40 national, regional, and local publications across the country.
 Dozens of news outlets have covered the issue using these personal stories, including The Globe and Mail, CityNews Montreal, The Chronicle Herald, and The Canadian Press.
 Several MPs have also spoken out about this issue in the House of Commons. 💯💯💯